tauri-apps/tauri-docs/docs/guides/building/windows.md

 # Windows Installer

 Tauri applications for Windows are distributed as Microsoft Installers (`.msi` files).
 The Tauri CLI bundles your application binary and additional resources.
-Please not that `.msi` installers can **only be created on Windows** as cross-compilation doesn't work yet.
+Please note that `.msi` installers can **only be created on Windows** as cross-compilation doesn't work yet.
 This guide provides information about available customization options for the installer.

 To build and bundle your Tauri application into a single executable simply run the following command:

 <Command name="build" shell="powershell"/>

 It will build your Frontend, compile the Rust binary, collect all external binaries and resources and finally produce neat platform-specific bundles and installers.

 :::info 32-bit Windows
 The Tauri CLI compiles your executable using your machine's architecture by default.
 Assuming that you're developing on a 64-bit machine, the CLI will produce 64-bit applications.
 If you need to support 32-bit machines, you can compile your application with a **different** [Rust target][platform support] using the `--target` flag: